-The System Log shall consist of 180 Frames, having the Absolute Frame Numbers 361 to 540.
-Each Frame in the System Log shall contain Volume Information and Partition Information as shown in figure 42.
-In each partition of the tape, 48 bytes are allocated to Partition Information.
+If the System Log is recorded also on the tape, there shall be 180 instances with AFN 361 to AFN 540 of the Frame shown in figure 42 recorded on the tape.
+In each partition 48 bytes shall be allocated to the Partition Information of the partition.
 The Partition Information of each partition shall be recorded in the System Log of Partition 0.
+Figure 42 shows the System Log and Vendor Data information.